Temnothorax texanus

 Texas Acorn Ant

-Temnothorax texanus is a of acorn in the Temnothorax, described by Wheeler in 1903.
-The species is to Texas and surrounding regions, where it inhabits small cavities such as hollow nuts, twigs, and other pre-existing shelters.
-Like other members of its genus, it is a small, cavity-nesting ant with a specialized lifestyle dependent on finding and occupying suitable microhabitats.
-The species has been documented in entomological collections and is recognized as part of the diverse North Temnothorax fauna.
+Temnothorax texanus is a of acorn ant in the Temnothorax, described by Wheeler in 1903.
+The species is native to Texas and surrounding regions, where it inhabits small cavities such as hollow nuts, twigs, and other pre-existing shelters.
+Like other members of its genus, it is a small, cavity-nesting with a specialized lifestyle dependent on finding and occupying suitable microhabitats.
+The species has been documented in entomological collections and is recognized as part of the diverse North American Temnothorax fauna.

 Pronunciation